English land law: Covenants

-Land use and regulation
+Social use of land and regulation

-While the typical content of "land law" texts in England or the United Kingdom concerns the content, creation and protection of interests in property in land, the practical and social significance of land extends to the way it is used.
-Historically, land was the most important source of social wealth.
-Over the 19th century its role in preserving wealth was to a large extent eclipsed by corporations and the managed fund, however land remains vital for housing, economic development, for agriculture and extraction of natural resources, and as its part of the environment.
+While many "land law" texts in England typically confine themselves to the content, creation and protection of interests in property in land, the social significance of land extends to the way it is used.
+Historically, land was the most important source of social wealth, but over the 19th century corporations and the managed fund eclipsed it as a means to preserve wealth.
+Yet land remains vital for community infrastructure, housing, agriculture, forestry, water and natural resources.
+The quality of life for the vast majority of people is closely connected to rules on planning, home building and rent regulation, food, forest and water enterprises, and the protection of the environment and climate in replacing gas, oil and coal with clean energy.